How Long Will My Criminal Injury Claim Take? – Compensation Guide

-By Daniel Sleep.
-Last updated on 6th January 2022.
+By Daniel Pike.
+Last Updated 19th April 2023.
 Welcome to our guide that answers the question “how long will my criminal injury claim take?”
 In this guide, we explain how criminal injury claims work and the length of time they could take to process.
-If you have been hurt by some kind of criminal attack, you could be entitled to receive compensation.
+If you have been hurt by some kind of criminal attack, you could be entitled to receive criminal injuries compensation.
+How long does it take is a valid question, and one we attempt to answer below.

 There are numerous kinds of criminal acts which could cause you physical and mental injuries.
 These can include assault, GBH, sexual assault and historical abuse.
 If you’ve been a victim of one of these acts (or a similar type of attack), you may be wondering how long it will take for your compensation claim to be completed.
 There are many factors that have to be considered during a criminal injury claim.
 Such cases can therefore prove complex to resolve.